Amal-BB/Ghadames/README.md

  .
 Get helpful information about the city in case he is interesting to visit it.

  .
-Easy way to contact the site owner to plan the city visit or for any other inquiry.
+Easy way to contact the site owner to get help to arrange his visit to the city or for any other inquiry.

 ## Owner Goals